glennbech/java-snapstart-sam-loadtest/README.md

  k6 run --vus 50 --duration 10s simpletest.js
 ```

 Gives a P90 at 6 seconds.
-Not good!!
+Not good!! but not Unexpected since we have only given the Poor lambda 512mb of memory and delayed
+an execution for at least 1 second, so that the incoming requests will pile up and causing cold starts.

 ```text
      data_received..................: 378 kB 30 kB/s